 Create a board in which you can freely create lists and order your work packages within.
 Moving work packages between lists do not change the work package itself.
 This type of board gives you a lot of flexibility as you can define the lists yourself in any way you need to structure your work.

 Create an action board with filtered lists on a single attribute.
 Moving work packages to other lists will update their attribute.
-In OpenProject you can choose between three action boards according to their lists: status, assignee and version (with the release of OpenProject 11.0 we are adding subproject and children action boards).
+In OpenProject you can choose between five action boards according to their lists: status, assignee, version, subproject and parent-child.